lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 ## Summary

-I find that the easiest way to determine whether you are implementing the VIPER architecture correctly is to use the rules and classes correctly and consistently.
+The easiest way to determine that you are implementing the VIPER architecture correctly is to use the rules and classes correctly and consistently.

 VIPER is easy to implement if you keep it simple.